CalvinDong/AppProgFinal/README.md

 # AppProgFinal
-Java Assignment for applications programming
+Java Assignment for applications programming (Run as a Netbeans project)